 Our first day began in the later part of Monday afternoon, so we decided to hit some of the big tourist spots first, before heading to dinner.

-First, we took a walk down our street to the Cathedral of Marie-Reine-du-Monde.
+First, we made a walk down our street to the Cathedral of Marie-Reine-du-Monde.
 It was quite spectacular, and actually a scaled down version of St. Peter’s Basilica in Vatican City.

 From there, we headed to a spot near the bottom of Mount Royal, called St. Joseph’s Oratory.
-This minor basilica is a pilgrimage location for those looking to honor St. Joseph, Jesus’s “step-father.”
-It is the largest church in North America and is quite stunning for its size and modern interior.
+This minor basilica is a pilgrammige location for those looking to honor St. Jospeh, Jesus’s Step-Father.
+It is the largest church in North America and is quite stunning for it’s size and modern interior.

 If you can, try to time your visit around 1:30 pm or 3 pm so that you can get a 90-minute tour of the Oratory.
 You can find out more about tours by clicking here.

-After our visit, we headed off for our restaurant reservations at one of the best-rated restaurants in Montreal: Damas!
+After our visit, we headed off for our restaurant reservations at one of the best rated restaurants in Montreal: Damas!
 Damas is the French way of pronouncing and spelling what we call in English, Damascus, the capital of Syria.
-I was excited to try Syrian cuisine.
+I was excited to try the Syrian cuisine.
 When we arrived, we were led to our table towards the back of the restaurant.
-As we walked through all the dining rooms, we noticed that each room was decorated a bit differently, but all beautiful & themed.
+Each room was decorated a bit differently, but all beautiful & themed.
 Our waiter described it as being similar to how royal palaces were decorated in Syria.
 It was a lovely environment.

 Syrian food, is similar to other middle eastern food in that it is mostly shared dishes, focuses on appetizers like dips and salads, and has complex tastes.
 We ordered muhammara, baba ghanoush (both the Syrian style – a revelation- and the more well-known dip version), grilled octopus, fattouche, pita bread, and a steak aged for 60 days…needless to say, we were in absolute heaven.
 Out of all the places we ate on our trip, this was by far my favorite restaurant and a place you will not want to miss.